biya-coin/biyaliquid-docs/.gitbook/developers-evm/smart-contracts/compile-foundry.md

 ```

 This will prompt you for the private key, and also a password that you need to enter each time you wish to use this account.
-Use the private key of the account which you have just created and funded earlier (e.g. via the Biyachain Testnet faucet).
+Use the private key of the account which you have just created and funded earlier (e.g. via the Biya Chain Testnet faucet).
 Note that when you type or paste text for the private key and password, nothing is shown in the terminal.
 The output should look similar to this: